seanhess/tpm/README.md

 Aliases
 -------

+This repository hosts the mapping of other names to the default names.

 For example: `angular-browserify` should map to the `angular` definition.
-To specify an alias, create the file `data/angular-browserify.json` with the following contents, then send us a pull request.
+To specify an alias, edit `data/alias.ts` then send us a pull request.

-    // data/angular-browserify.json
-    {
-        "alias": "angular-browserify",
-        "name": "angular",  // the default DT name
-    }
+    export var all:IAlias[] = [
+        ...
+        {name: "angular", alias: "angular-browserify"},
+        ...
+    ]

 Later